finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 - marshall objects to and from HTTP requests in various messaging formats in a type-safe way, for both server and client-side services
 - provide a low effort way of creating Fake servers for our downstream dependencies for CDC-based testing

-To solve these requirements, [Fintrospect][fintrospect] was devised!
+To solve these requirements, [Fintrospect][fintrospect] was devised.
 The library provides a thin layer over the top of Finagle HTTP that helped us solve the above requirements with minimal ongoing effort.

 This post describes a brief overview of the main features of the library.
 Full documentation can be found at the [project site][fintrospect], or for the impatient there is a Github repo with a [demo application][demo].